Organic ChemistryHow It Works

 ⚙️ Why Fractional Distillation Works

-The fractionating column works because different hydrocarbon molecules have different strengths of intermolecular forces, and these forces determine boiling points.
+The fractionating column works because different hydrocarbon molecules have different strengths of forces between molecules, and these forces determine boiling points.

-• Large molecules (long carbon chains) have stronger intermolecular forces between them because they have more electrons.
+• Large molecules (long carbon chains) have stronger forces between molecules because they have more electrons.
 More energy is needed to separate them, so they have higher boiling points and condense low in the column where it is hotter.

-• Small molecules (short carbon chains) have weaker intermolecular forces.
+• Small molecules (short carbon chains) have weaker forces between molecules.
 They need less energy to separate, so they have lower boiling points and rise higher up the column before condensing.

 • The column has a continuous temperature gradient — hottest at the bottom (near 350°C) and coolest at the top (near 25°C).
 Each fraction condenses at the height where the temperature matches its boiling point.